 Is Versace Dreamer Worth It?

-I have a bunch of designer fragrances that cost over $100, and Versace Dreamer stacks up with them when it comes to a signature evening fragrance.
 There aren’t many budget fragrances that will give you such a classy feel that also have solid longevity.

 I blind-bought Dreamer last year and was absolutely satisfied.
 I know it’s the sort of fragrance that divides opinions, but for the price, it’s not much of a risk.
 Plus, if you shop through FragranceX, you can always try a spritz at home and send it back if it’s not right for you.